datafilter/t3st/README.md

   <img src="https://github.com/devmachiine/npm-t3st/raw/master/play/t3st.png"/>
 </p>

-The ~140 lines of test framework code is [here on github](https://github.com/devmachiine/npm-t3st/blob/master/index.js)
+Most of the test framework code is [in this file on github](https://github.com/devmachiine/npm-t3st/blob/master/t3st-lib/validation.js)

 You can run the tests that test the test framework: